WHAT IS AMD?

 A number of manufacturers offer nutritional supplements that were formulated based on these studies.
 The label may refer to “AREDS” or “AREDS2.”

 If you have intermediate or late AMD, you might benefit from taking such supplements.
 But first, be sure to review and compare the labels.
 Many of the supplements have different ingredients, or different doses, from those tested in the AREDS trials.
-Also, consult your doctor or ophthalmologist about which supplement, if any, is right for you.
+Also, consult your doctor or eye care professional about which supplement, if any, is right for you.
 For example, if you smoke regularly, or used to, your doctor may recommend that you avoid supplements containing beta-carotene.

 Even if you take a daily multivitamin, you should consider taking an AREDS supplement if you are at risk for late AMD.
 The formulations tested in the AREDS trials contain much higher doses of vitamins and minerals than what is found in multivitamins.
 Tell your doctor or eye care professional about any multivitamins you are taking when you are discussing possible AREDS formulations.